Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/strands.rst

    To fade out along the width of the strand.
    This works only for Strand Primitives.
 0.0 is no fading at all, 1.0 linear fading out.
 UV Map
-   You can texture polygon strands with a UV-Texture.
+   You can texture polygon strands with a UV texture.
-   Fill in the name of the UV-Set (not the texture) here.
+   Fill in the name of the UV map (not the texture) here.
    You also have to load the texture in the *Texture* tab and *Material* tab (*Mapping*: *UV*; you may use every *Influence* setting you like -- especially the alpha value; see Fig. :ref:`fig-bi-material-shadow-shapes`).